Layers of Earth's Atmosphere

-Earth's atmosphere has a series of layers, each with its own specific traits.
+Earth's atmosphere is composed of a series of layers, each with its own specific traits.
 Moving upward from ground level, these layers are called the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 The exosphere gradually fades away into the realm of interplanetary space.

 The troposphere is the lowest layer of our atmosphere.
 Starting at ground level, it extends upward to about 10 km (6.2 miles or about 33,000 feet) above sea level.
 We humans live in the troposphere, and nearly all weather occurs in this lowest layer.
 Most clouds appear here, mainly because 99% of the water vapor in the atmosphere is found in the troposphere.
 Air pressure drops, and temperatures get colder, as you climb higher in the troposphere.

 The next layer up is called the stratosphere.
 The stratosphere extends from the top of the troposphere to about 50 km (31 miles) above the ground.
 The infamous ozone layer is found within the stratosphere.
 Ozone molecules in this layer absorb high-energy ultraviolet (UV) light from the Sun, converting the UV energy into heat.
 Unlike the troposphere, the stratosphere actually gets warmer the higher you go!
 That trend of rising temperatures with altitude means that air in the stratosphere lacks the turbulence and updrafts of the troposphere beneath.
 Commercial passenger jets fly in the lower stratosphere, partly because this less-turbulent layer provides a smoother ride.
 The jet stream flows near the border between the troposphere and the stratosphere.

 Above the stratosphere is the mesosphere.
 It extends upward to a height of about 85 km (53 miles) above our planet.
 Most meteors burn up in the mesosphere.
 Unlike the stratosphere, temperatures once again grow colder as you rise up through the mesosphere.
 The coldest temperatures in Earth's atmosphere, about -90° C (-130° F), are found near the top of this layer.
 The air in the mesosphere is far too thin to breathe (the air pressure at the bottom of the layer is well below 1% of the pressure at sea level and continues dropping as you go higher).